Jithsaavvy/Deploying-an-end-to-end-keyword-spotting-model-into-cloud-server-by-integrating-CI-CD-pipeline/README.md

 _**Note:** Assign necessary parameter variables and path in the [config.yaml](./config_dir/config.yaml).
 If it throws any error, please ensure that valid `PATH_NAMES` and `parameter` values are used._

-Additionally, to run via docker container , build image from [Dockerfile](./Dockerfile) and  run the container using `docker build` and `docker run` commands.
+Additionally, to run locally via docker container , build image from [Dockerfile](./Dockerfile) and  run the container using `docker build` and `docker run` commands.
 As this is not a docker tutorial, it is not necessary to go more in-depth into dockers.

 ## What's next?